jsDrome/jsdrome.com/posts/tech/web/eslint-config.md

 ## Execute

-Add the following as an npm script in the scrips section in package.json
+Add the following as an npm script in the scripts section in package.json

     "lint": "eslint ."